 - Mini Pumpkins – These are tangerines with a celery top.

 - Ghosts – These are bananas with chocolate chips for eyes.
-You can attach the chocolate chips with peanut butter.
+You can attach the chocolate chips with nut butter.

 - Dinosaur Blood – This is freshly squeezed juice made of an apple, orange and beets.